-Carlos Sainz jr, son of Rally racer Carlos Sainz, already impressed in his karting days.
-After victories in, among others, the Junior Monaco Kart Cup, the Spaniard moves on to Formula BMW in 2010.
-That same year Sainz was included in Red Bull's junior programme and everything seemed easy.
-In 2011 Sainz won the Northern European title of Formula Renault and was just short of winning the European Cup that same year.
+Carlos Sainz jr, son of Rally racer Carlos Sainz, impressed in his karting days.
+After victories in, among others, the Junior Monaco Kart Cup, the Spaniard moved on to Formula BMW in 2010.
+That same year Sainz was included in Red Bull's junior programme.
+In 2011, Sainz won the Northern European title in Formula Renault and was just short of winning the European Cup that same year.
 What followed was not the series of great results that the Spaniard had hoped for.

 Verstappen versus Sainz

-Where the 2016 season started with the same driver duo, it's Verstappen moved on to Red Bull Racing after four races.
-Daniil Kvyat returned to Scuderia Toro Rosso to form the new team with Sainz.
-Sainz proved himself once again and finished with 46 points on P12 in the championship, two places higher than Kvyat, who still had a podium finish with Red Bull to his name.
+Where the 2016 season started with the same driver duo, it was Verstappen who moved on to Red Bull Racing after four races.
+Daniil Kvyat returned to Scuderia Toro Rosso to join Sainz.
+Sainz proved himself once again and finished with 46 points, P12 in the championship, two places higher than Kvyat, who still had a podium finish with Red Bull to his name.

 With Daniil Kvyat and Carlos Sainz as a duo, Toro Rosso started the 2017 season unchanged.
 After Sainz finished fourth in Singapore, it was also confirmed that the Spaniard would not return to the same garage the following year.
-In fact, starting the American Grand Prix, Sainz would join Renault as a teammate of Nico Hulkenberg.
+In fact, Sainz would join Renault as a teammate for Nico Hulkenberg.
 All part of the big exchange between Red Bull, Toro Rosso, Renault and Honda.

-In exchange for the Spaniard, Toro Rosso was allowed to end their contract with Renault and switch to Honda: something that would allow Red Bull to see if it would be worthwhile to also switch to the Japanese engine.
+In exchange for the Spaniard, Toro Rosso were allowed to end their contract with Renault and switch to Honda: something that would allow Red Bull to see if it would be worthwhile to also switch to the Japanese engine in the future.
 Carlos Sainz was lent to Renault, but was still under contract with Red Bull.

-In 2018 Carlos was allowed to drive for Renault, but there was constant uncertainty in the mind of the Spaniard.
+In 2018 Carlos drove for Renault, but there was constant uncertainty in the mind of the Spaniard.
 Nico Hulkenberg had nothing to worry about and finished the season in seventh place.
-Three places behind and thirteen points poorer, Carlos Sainz had to fear for his place.
+Three places behind and thirteen points poorer, Carlos Sainz had to fear for his place in the sport.
 Only if another teammate could be found next to Pierre Gasly at Toro Rosso could the Spaniard go his own way.

-In 2019 Carlos Sainz finally found peace at McLaren in the blossomed team led by Zak Brown, Andreas Seidl and James Key.
-The 'Smooth Operator' impressed with a sixth place in the championship and put McLaren, together with his British teammate, back closer to the top with a P4 championship finish..
+In 2019 Carlos Sainz finally found peace at McLaren under Zak Brown, Andreas Seidl and James Key.
+The 'Smooth Operator' impressed with a sixth place in the championship and put McLaren, together with his British teammate, back closer to the top.